-The weight of an object is a measure of the force exerted upon that object by the gravitational attraction (gravitational 'pull') of the Earth or some other large, massive body.
-An object here on Earth's surface with a mass of 454 grams (grams and kilograms are a measure of the mass of an object) has a weight of one pound.
+Before we go any further, we need to talk about mass versus weight.
+The weight of an object is a measure of the force exerted upon that object by the gravitational attraction of a large, nearby body.
+An object here on the Earth's surface with a mass of 454 grams (grams and kilograms are a measure of the mass of an object) has a weight of one pound.
 If we do not remove or add any protons or neutrons to this object, its mass and density will not change if we move the object around.
-However, if we move this object to a location in the Solar System where the gravitational attraction is different than what it is at the Earth's surface, than the weight of this object will be different.
-It is these concepts that we will address with this lab.
+However, if we move this object to some other location in the Solar System, where the gravitational attraction is different then what it is at the Earth's surface, than the weight of this object will be different.
+For example, if you weigh 150 lbs on Earth, you will only weigh 25 lbs on the Moon, but would weigh 355 lbs on Jupiter.
+Thus, weight is not a useful measurement when talking about the bulk properties of an object-we need to use a quantity that does not depend on where an object is located.
+One such property is mass.
+So, even though you often see conversions between pounds (unit of weight) and kilograms (unit of mass), those conversions are only valid on the Earth's surface (the astronauts floating around inside the International Space Station obviously still have mass, even though they are "weightless").

-8.2 Exercise
+8.3 Volume